slyval/guidelines/Guidelines/REST API Guidelines.md

 A URI is used to indicate the path that when followed leads to the location or identification of a resource or collection.
 URIs are often used in defining links in the response body

 #### Endpoint
 An endpoint refers to the an interface through which users interact with the API.
-An API is composed of all the different endpoints.
+An endpoint is formed ot of the action, resource An API is composed of all the different endpoints.

 ### Endpoints
 When designing REST API endpoints, it is important to note the following: